HegrJan/BlindGD77/docs/readme.txt

 * You can't increase or decrease power.
 * You can't change bandwidth.
 * You can't enter VFO mode.
+2. Digital Contact enhancements:
+2.1.
+The digital contacts list now defaults to showing all contacts (i.e. talk groups, private contacts and those designated as All Call).
+Pressing # will now cycle from all, to group call, to private call, to all call and back to all.
+2.2.
+Fixed an issue whereby sorting digital contacts by name would not properly honour the callType filter and hence private calls could be displayed when group call was selected.

 8 July 2022
 1. Fixed issue of voltage being repeated on Radio Info screen at voice prompt level 3.
 It should now only speak when the voltage changes.